-5 Best Toasters, Tested by Food Network Kitchen
+5 Best Toasters of 2023, Tested by Food Network Kitchen

 We found the best toasters for bread, bagels, toaster pastries and more.

 - Best Overall: Cuisinart 2-Slice Digital Toaster with MemorySet